ScilifelabDataCentre/Anubis/anubis/README.md

 - `init`: CouchDB index creation (design document) for the proposal document type.
+- `send_submission_email`: Send an email confirming the submission.
 - `get_document`: Return a dictionary containing the document in the given field in the given proposal.
-- `class ProposalSaver`: CouchDB proposal document saver context manager.
+- `class ProposalSaver`: CouchDB document saver context manager.
   Contains functions to set various fields using form input.
 Checks for errors in input; if any, then the proposal cannot be submitted.
 - `get_proposal`: Return the proposal given its identifier.
 - `get_call_user_proposal`: Return the proposal owned by the user in the call.
+- `get_proposal_docx`: Return the proposal as a DOCX file.
+- `get_proposal_xlsx`: Return the proposal as a XLSX file.
 - `allow_XXX`: Access privilege checking functions.